 Silicone implants were taken off the market by FDA in the early 2000s, but today they are approved and regarded as safe for most patients.

-Saline implants contain saline solution, so there is less concern about what may happen if the implant leaks.
+Saline breast implants contain saline solution, so there is less concern about what may happen if the implant leaks.

 How Long Implants Last